 20 weeks along with twins in these photos (my belly is hiding at this angle)

 When I found out I was pregnant with the twins, I set the goal to have a fit pregnancy.
 Although I stayed somewhat active when I was pregnant with E, I was too busy working eighty hours a week in the hospital to really focus on pregnancy exercises or making wise food choices.
 This time around I’m doing everything I can to have a fit pregnancy.
 Initially, I thought I could find a fit pregnancy plan online that I could follow.
 After searching the internet for a week and asking lots of friends, I still couldn’t find a fit pregnancy plan that was simple, concise, and easy to incorporate into my life.
-I finally decided to create my own fit pregnancy plan (click here to be notified when it’s available).
+I finally decided to create my own fit pregnancy plan.

 Why is staying fit during pregnancy important to me?